-I use a little less cheese for my “nacho” base.
-Extra sharp cheddar actually is perfect since it packs so much flavor in a small amount.
+- I use a little less cheese for my “nacho” base than the original.
+Extra sharp cheddar is perfect since it packs so much flavor in a small amount.
 I can use a lot less cheese than I would normally use, once again saving some of those fat grams and calories for guac.

-As for the Parm, I use REAL Parmesan (NOT the stuff in the green can).
+- As for the Parm, I use REAL Parmesan (NOT the stuff in the green can).
 It doesn’t have to be the imported Parmesan-Regiano.
 It just has to be real cheese.
-Parmesan cheese packs a bunch of flavor in a small amount, too, so you don’t need to use as much.
+Parmesan cheese packs a bunch of flavor in a small amount, too.
+Once again, you don’t need to use as much.
 There’s also the added bonus of no chemical additives like what’s found in the “cheese” coming from the green can.